k4rkie/fav-color/README.md

 # Fav-Color

 This is a mini JavaScript project I created to test some of my learnings.
-This is in no form a big/exciting project, but a small learning project for document my progress learning WebDev.
+This is in no form a big/exciting project, but a small learning project to document my progress learning WebDev.

 ## Features